TijnFlinterman/blog/wall-running-technical-breakdown-part-2.md

 At the end of this part you will have on top of your character controller, one that can at runtime detect "walls" and walk on them.
 On top of that you as the developer can also decide what should be the parameters to initialize and end a wall run.

-### Difference between pre-calculated and runtime wall runtime
+### Difference between pre-calculated and runtime wall detection

 There are 2 approaches to detecting if a wall is suitable to be ran on.
 We are gonna take a quick look why I chose the method I chose and the advantages and disadvantages of both.